tommathewXC/error-correction-codes/README.md

 ## Getting Started

+### Core Services

 The core error coding services come from the executable "error_coder".
 There is a python script "kickoff" that delegates some CLI calls.
 You can start and stop the server with kickoff.
 But sending messages to the UDP server has to be done through the executble.

+ The <b>kickoff</b> script acts as a clean command line interface to error_coder.
+The following are the supported commands:

+ * --start [ --s, -s, -start]: A flag requesting to start the server.
+ * --stop [ --e, -e, -end, --end]: A flag requesting to stop the server.
+ * --p: The port to run the server and client on.
+ * --l [-l, --logfile, -logile]: The path to the logfile where the output from the UDP server would go.
+ * --c [--clear]: A flag requesting to clear the UDP server logfile.

+The <b>error_coder</b> application also accepts command-line inputs.
+The following are the supported commands:

+ * --p: The port to run the server/client on.
+ * --m: A number signifying which mode to run error_coder in.
+1 = Client, 2 = Server.
+ * --i: A string/sequence of characters: The string message to encode and transmit if running error_coder in client mode.
+ * --c: The error code to use.
+1 = clear text.
+2  = Hamming(7,4)

 ### Installing